Direxion Daily Financial Bull 3x Shares

 Investment Risk Disclosure

-The primary risk for FAS lies in its extreme volatility, with a beta of 2.74 indicating the fund is approximately 2.7 times more volatile than the broader market.
-This is compounded by a severe maximum drawdown of -43.25% over the past year, highlighting the potential for significant capital loss during market downturns.
-Investors must be prepared for wild price swings inherent in this leveraged financial sector product.
+FAS exhibits exceptionally high volatility risk, with a beta of 2.74 indicating it is nearly three times more volatile than the broader market.
+This extreme sensitivity to market movements is further evidenced by a severe one-year maximum drawdown of -42.94%, highlighting the potential for dramatic capital erosion during downturns.

 FAQs